 Injuries in a Mysticete Skeleton from the Miocene of Virginia, With a Discussion of Buoyancy and the Primitive Feeding Mode in the Chaeomysticeti

-Brian L. Beatty, Alton C. Dooley, Jr.
+Brian L. Beatty & Alton C. Dooley, Jr.

 Title